-5. To coin money, regulate the value thereof and of foreign coin, and fix the standard of weights and mea-6.
-To provide for the punishment of counterfeit-

-9. To constitute tribunals inferior to the Supreme 10.
-To define and punish piracies and felonies com-
+5. To coin money, regulate the value thereof and of foreign coin, and fix the standard of weights and meaarts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.
+9. To constitute tribunals inferior to the Supreme